raineorshine/updatehammer/README.md

 	Successfully installed ansi-styles, moment

-	Now our packages looks like this:
+Now our package.json looks like this:

 	{
 	  "dependencies": {
 	    "ansi-styles": "^1.0.0",